- Manage Your Risk

 Limit alcohol

-Tips for moving toward a plant-based diet
+Tips for moving toward a healthy diet

 Start slowly – look for progress, not perfection.